depado/articles/pages/drone-helm-kubernetes-rbac-2.md

 slug: ci-cd-with-drone-kubernetes-and-helm-2
 tags: ["ci-cd", "drone", "helm", "kubernetes", "rbac"]
 date: "2018-05-17 15:02:43"
-draft: true
+draft: false

 # Introduction

 This is the second part of the article series.
 In [the first part](/post/ci-cd-with-drone-kubernetes-and-helm-1) we saw how to start a Kubernetes cluster, how to deploy Tiller and use Helm with it, and we deployed a Drone instance.
+We also enabled HTTPS using [cert-manager](https://github.com/jetstack/cert-manager) for our Drone instance.

 In this article we'll see how to create a quality pipeline for a go project, how to build and push a docker image to Google Cloud Registry from our CI according